gduarte/blog/posts/2014/2014-04-10-recursion.markdown

 {% include_code Recursive Maze Solver x86-stack/maze.c %}

-Here's what the stack [looks like][maze-gdb] when we find the cheese in maze.c:12:
+Below is the stack when we find the cheese in maze.c:13.
+You can also see the detailed [GDB output][maze-gdb-output] and [commands][maze-gdb-commands] used to gather data.

 {% img center /img/stack/mazeCallStack.png %}